small business magazines australia

 Funding the trust is simply transferring assets into your trust.

-If you have a trust, you will want to put your assets into the trust, by retitling bank accounts, re-designating beneficiaries of life insurance, etc. We walk our clients through
+If you have a trust, you will want to put your assets into the trust, by retitling bank accounts, re-designating beneficiaries of life insurance, etc. We walk our clients through the process, but we usually recommend that the clients make the transfers themselves.

 Nike sues Lululemon over alleged footwear patent infringement – Business News